Skip to main content

 The whole plant, particularly its aerial parts (stems and leaves), has been used in traditional medicine systems across western India.
 It produces small white flowers and has narrow, opposite leaves with a distinctly bitter taste - a hallmark of the Gentian family that signals the presence of bioactive iridoid glycosides.

 - Vishwakarma, S.L. et al., L.M.
-College of Pharmacy, Ahmedabad - Journal of Ethnopharmacology, 2004 (PMID: 14612895)
+College of Pharmacy, Ahmedabad - Indian Journal of Experimental Biology, 2010 (PMID: 20358863)

 Key Active Compounds